DataDog/integrations-core/etcd/README.md

 etcd metrics are tagged with `etcd_state:leader` or `etcd_state:follower`, depending on the node status, so you can easily aggregate metrics by status.

 ### Events
-The Etcd check does not include any event at this time.
+The Etcd check does not include any events at this time.

 ### Service Checks